sublimelsp/LSP-lua/README.md

 # LSP-lua

-This plugin bundles the language server binaries in the package.
-This is because there is no distribution platform for this language server.
+A language client for Lua.
+This package will download and unpack the lua-language-server in `$DATA/Package Storage/LSP-lua`.

 # Applicable Selectors

-This language operates on files with the `source.lua` base scope.
+This language server operates on files with the `source.lua` base scope.

+# Configuration

+Run `Preferences: LSP-lua Settings` from the Command Palette.

 # Locale